Generic Solutions of Equations Involving the Modular $j$-function: Strong Existential Closedness

 \begin{remark} We observe that one can also get a notion of ``convenient tuples for $\exp$'' in analogy to our notion of convenient tuples for $j$ (see \cite[\textsection 5.2]{aek-closureoperator}).
 Using this, one can then strengthen the main result of \cite{weakSEC} by removing the requirement of $V$ being definable over $\overline{\mathbb{Q}}$, and instead allowing any finitely generated field of definition like we have done in Theorem \ref{thm:domproj2}. \end{remark}

-In \cite{paper1} we showed that despite the fact that the composition of $j$ with itself is not defined on all of $\mathbb{H}$, we are still able to find solutions to certain equations involving the iterates of $j$.
+In \cite{paper1} it was shown that despite the fact that the composition of $j$ with itself is not defined on all of $\mathbb{H}$, we are still able to find solutions to certain equations involving the iterates of $j$.
 More precisely, given a positive integer $n$ we define inductively

 The domains of these iterates are defined as